unfor19/terraform-multienv/README.md

       - aws_secret_access_key\_**development**
         <br>**IMPORTANT**: The names of the secrets are not arbitrary, make sure you set them properly

+   1. Find and Replace application name `tfmonorepo` in `./.drone.yml`

 1. [terraform v0.12.28](https://releases.hashicorp.com/terraform/0.12.28/) - for local development

 ## Repository Structure